SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java 7.md

 write a java program to implement a payment gateway with different ways of doing payment 1.Through cash double amount
-2.Through card long / string amount card number 3Through upi wt is selected upi transaction/number phone pay gpay
+2.Through card long / string amount card number 3.Through upi wt is selected upi transaction/number phone pay gpay

+keep the name of the method as pay